GeekTrainer/learn-django/Module2/Module2_Unit3.md

 [1]: https://www.sqlite.org/download.html "Link to SQLite webpage"

-## Creating And Managing A Database

-### Exercise: Creating A SQLite Database In Django
+## Exercise: Creating a SQLite database in Django

 Now that we have finished creating our first app, it's time to set up the database.
 For this example we will be using SQLite for the Django database and VSCode will be used to complete all of the required tasks.
 Also, remember to start up the virtual environment before beginning.